aamarber/mws-restaurant-stage-1/README.md

 #### _Three Stage Course Material Project - Restaurant Reviews_

 ## Dependencies
-you will need to clone the next repository: https://github.com/udacity/mws-restaurant-stage-2
+You will need to clone the next repository: https://github.com/udacity/mws-restaurant-stage-2

-After that, on that repository run: node server
+After that, on that repository run:

+node server